ruippeixe/lost-and-found/README.md

 ## Introduction

-This is a full stack web application built for managing lost and found items.
-The application includes features such as multi-step forms, dynamic rendering, and search functionality. \
+This is a full stack web application, with basic CRUD (Create, Read, Update, Delete) operations, built for managing lost and found items.
+The application includes features such as multi-step forms, dynamic rendering, search functionality and user authentication. \
-Items reported by users are stored in a database, facilitating easy retrieval and management. \
 It serves as a centralized system where individuals can report and search information about items they have lost or found, making it easier for them to recover their belongings.

 ## Getting Started